CDA(LEGAL) - ACCOUNTING: FINANCIAL REPORTS AND STATEMENTS

 The comptroller shall provide a location on the comptroller's internet website where a political subdivision may submit the financial information described in 34 Administrative Code 10.2 and any other related information required or requested by the comptroller for the Annual Local Debt Report.
 The comptroller shall prescribe the form and manner in which financial information, financial documents, and related information must be submitted under 34 Administrative Code Chapter 10, Subchapter A. These instructions and other information related to local government debt reporting will be provided on the comptroller's internet website.

 Availability and Posting

 On an annual basis, and within 180 days of the end of the most recently completed fiscal year, a political subdivision shall, in accordance with the reporting requirements set forth under Local Government Code 140.008, either:

-- Submit via upload to the comptroller as described in 34 Administrative Code 10.3, in the form and in the manner prescribed by the comptroller and, if the political subdivision maintains an internet website, continually maintain a link from its website to the location on the comptroller's website where the political subdivision's financial information may be viewed; or
+- Submit an Annual Local Debt Report to the comptroller as described in 34 Administrative Code 10.3, in the form and in the manner prescribed by the comptroller and, if the political subdivision maintains an internet website, continually maintain a link from its website to the location on the comptroller's website where the political subdivision's financial information may be viewed; or

-- Post the information required in an Annual Local Debt Report on the political subdivision's own internet website and make the report available for inspection by any person in accordance with other law.
+- Post its contact information and the information required in an Annual Local Debt Report on the political subdivision's own internet website and make the report available for inspection by any person in accordance with other law.

-For Fiscal Year 2016 and Fiscal Year 2017, a political subdivision shall submit to the comptroller or post the annual debt information described in 34 Administrative Code 10.4(a) by the later of 180 days after the end of the respective fiscal year or 180 days after the effective date of this rule.
+For fiscal year 2019 and fiscal year 2020, a political subdivision shall submit to the comptroller or post the annual debt information described in 34 Administrative Code 10.4(a) by the later of 180 days after the end of the respective fiscal year or 180 days after the effective date of Section 10.4, as amended.

 Local Gov't Code 140.008(c)–(d), (f); 34 TAC 10.4